JJ/granada-off/text/geekery.md

 >that died in the XVII century.
 He was mainly into philosophy and he
 >was born in Granada.
 Another example of the curious relationship
 >between Jesuits and science by way of a science museum housed in a
->buiding that bears his name.
+>building that bears his name.

 By the time you read this, it might or might not be open, although you can [request a visit in his web site](http://www.museosuarez.blogspot.com.es/p/solicitud-de-visita.html).
-The domain that hosted its pages is for sale and it has had to move [to blogspot](http://www.museosuarez.blogspot.com.es/), and the [person in charge of it retired, with the Ministry of Education not relieving any of his  colleagues from classes](http://www.elmundo.es/andalucia/2015/11/02/56375619268e3e025c8b460e.html).
+The domain that hosted its pages is for sale and it has had to move [to BlogSpot](http://www.museosuarez.blogspot.com.es/), and the [person in charge of it retired, with the Ministry of Education not relieving any of his  colleagues from classes](http://www.elmundo.es/andalucia/2015/11/02/56375619268e3e025c8b460e.html).
 So it might be shuttered and gathering dust by now, another example of permanent things disappearing while the transient stays.
 If you manage